dotnet/docs-maui/docs/user-interface/brushes/radialgradient.md

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-The `RadialGradientBrush` class also has an `IsEmpty` method that returns a `bool` that represents whether the brush has been assigned any `GradientStop` objects.
+The `RadialGradientBrush` class also has an `IsEmpty` method that returns a `bool` that represents whether the brush has been assigned any <xref:Microsoft.Maui.Controls.GradientStop> objects.

 > [!NOTE]
 > Radial gradients can also be created with the `radial-gradient()` CSS function.